Rozdandy/myfirst-miletone-project/README.md

 ## 4. About
 This section gives an overview of what the organization stands for.

 **It has the following features**:

-   * **About us**: This describe What EG is all about and what we do.
+   * **About us**: It describes What EG is all about and what we do.
    * Image
    * Mission: It explains the direction and what the comapny intend to achieve.
-   * Visions: it discuss the future aspirations of the organiaztion.
+   * Visions: it discusses the future aspirations of the organisation.

 ## 5. Why partner with us?
-In this section, it discuss the various reasons why it is necessary to partner with us at EG.
+This section discusses the various reasons why it is necessary to partner with us at EG.

 **It has the follwoing features**:

-   * The Need For Partnership section: It mainly text information on why it is imperative to partner with us.
+   * The Need For Partnership: This section provides texts information on why it is imperative to partner with us.
    * Image of forming bond of partnership.
-   * Why Partnership?: Those who we may want to partner with and why they should partner with us.
+   * Why Partnership?: It discusses about those who we may want to partner with and why they should partner with us.
-   * How?: It discuss how the organiaztion intend to achieve this feat.
+   * How?: It discusses how the organisation intended to achieve its feats.

 ## 6. Gallery
 This feature shows some of the previous works at the farm and part of our harvests.

 **It has the following features**:

    * **A carousel or slider**: This slider displays 5 images
       * Image 1: It is image of freshly harvested corn.
       * Image 2: It is image of freshly harvested yam.
       * Image 3: It is image of harvested dry corn.
-      * Image 4: It is image of freshly watermelon.
+      * Image 4: It is image of freshly harvested watermelon.
-      * Image 5: It is images of farm workers.
+      * Image 5: It is image of farm workers.

 ## 7. Support
 It explained why fingers are not equal, why some need help than the others, it appeal for the support of the less previledge.

 **Specificall, it has the following features**:

    * Image with overlay text